How to configure MVR on Omada Switches via Omada Controller

 This Article Applies to:

-This article will introduce how to configure MVR(Multicast VLAN Registration) in standalone and Controller mode.
+This article will introduce how to configure MVR (Multicast VLAN Registration) on Omada Controller.

 Source Port: Configure the uplink ports that receive and send multicast data on the multicast VLAN as source ports.
 Source ports should belong to the multicast VLAN.